primer/react/contributor-docs/adrs/adr-005-box-sx.md

 Prefer using method #2: Creating components with Box for the following reasons:

 - Better authoring experience with typescript.
 With Box, we can improve the API and autocomplete for consuming primitives.
-- The styling library used used is an implementation detail and we should be able to replace it.
-(Avoid leaky abstractions)
+- The styling library (i.e. styled-components) becomes an implementation detail and can be changed later with minimal breaking changes for consumers.
+(Avoids leaky abstractions)
 - We have had issues with exporting types, we can increase confidence by keeping the exported types close to what we author.

 &nbsp;